tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 In case of type-2 setup, even though the certificate is not composite key certificate, system still uses a composite signature algorithm that corresponds to the combination of two certificates PKI algorithms and hash algorithm(s).

-C and S bits in flag field are set according to whether sender accept the algorithm combination in type-1/type-2 setup.
+C and S bits in flag field are set according to whether sender accepts the algorithm combination in type-1/type-2 setup.

 Announcement without any AlgorithmIdentifiers signals that there is no particular restrictions on algorithm.

 ### Receiving Announcement

-If hybrid authentication announcement is received, and receiver choose to authenticate itself using hybrid authentication, then based on its local policy and certificates, one AlgorithmIdentifier (which identify a combination of algorithms) in the hybrid authentication announcement and a PKI setup (type-1 or type-2) are chosen to create its AUTH and CERT payload(s).
+If hybrid authentication announcement is received, and receiver chooses to authenticate itself using hybrid authentication, then based on its local policy and certificates, one AlgorithmIdentifier (which identifies a combination of algorithms) in the hybrid authentication announcement and a PKI setup (type-1 or type-2) is chosen to create its AUTH and CERT payload(s).
+If there is no AlgorithmIdentifier in the announcement, receiver MAY choose AlgorithmIdentifier just base on its local policy and certificates.

 ## AUTH & CERT payload